Yun-jin-lee/lynxintel/docs/architecture.md

 ## Design principles
 - keep the engine lightweight
-- keep network adapters modular
+- keep adapters modular
-- separate validation, routing, and adapter execution
+- separate validation, routing, execution, and reporting
-- prefer metadata-only workflows where possible
+- prefer metadata-oriented workflows where possible
-- keep reporting independent from data collection
+- keep secrets out of the repository
-- make the codebase easy to test
+- make the code easy to test and extend

 ## Current status
 Implemented: